blakkan/blakkan.github.io/_posts/2015-03-15-FilmoreFishHatchery.md

 ---
 In Filmore California, at the end of Fish Hatchery Road, one is unsurprised to find a fish hatchery.
 Water flows through four cement tanks, each about 1000 feet long, six feet wide, and perhaps 3 feet deep, arranged in two separate pairs.
 A single lane of pavement runs along each side of the tanks, with a third lane separating the two pairs.

 The facility is enclosed by fences and netting to prevent predation by birds of prey and other wildlife.
 However, there are gaps large enough to admit a few blackbirds.

 ![Oblique view of hatchery](/images/filmore_fish_hatchery/tanks.png){: .dropshadow }

 ![End view of a row](/images/filmore_fish_hatchery/tanks3.png){: .dropshadow }

-Fish are raised here by the State of California for release into various local reserviors (and other release sites).
+Fish are raised here by the State of California for release into local reserviors (and other release sites).

 ![Fish](/images/filmore_fish_hatchery/fish.png){: .dropshadow }

-There are barriers every few hundred feet along the length of the tanks.
-These separate the fish of different ages as they are grown to release size.
+Barriers every few hundred feet along the length of the tanks separate fish of different size.

 ![Water flowing over separator](/images/filmore_fish_hatchery/tanks2.png){: .dropshadow }

-The fish are fed oily, unpleasant-smelling pellets, stored in these hoppers.
+These hoppers store the fish foot: oily, unpleasant smelling pellets.

 ![Storage hoppers](/images/filmore_fish_hatchery/hoppers.png){: .dropshadow }

-Visitors may purchase pellets from converted gumball machines (bring dimes- no change is available).
+Visitors may purchase pellets from converted gumball machines.
+Bring dimes- no change is available.

-As you approach the tank, the fish will rise to the surface in expectation of a meal.
+As you approach the tank, fish rise expectantly to the surface...

 ![Fish near the surface](/images/filmore_fish_hatchery/fish2.png){: .dropshadow }

-And splash in a feeding frenzy when pellets hit the water.
+...and splash in a feeding frenzy when pellets hit the water.

 ![Fish eating](/images/filmore_fish_hatchery/fish3.png){: .dropshadow }

-There's a variety of equipment to be seen.
-There's no interpretive display, but this looks like an electric water pump with a gasoline (or diesel) backup.
-Classic mid-century modern industrial design?
-Or weather-worn, junky-looking industrial equipment?
+It wasn't featured in the interpretive kiosk, but this looks like an electric water pump with a gasoline (or diesel) backup.
+Classic mid-century industrial design?
+Or weather-worn junk?
 Maybe both.

 ![Pump](/images/filmore_fish_hatchery/pump.png){: .dropshadow }

-The other side of the fence the hatchery outflow has created a small oasis.
-The waterfowl make an eager welcoming committee for any escaped fish, or any other small creatures living on the nutriant flow from the hatchery.
+The hatchery outflow feeds a small oasis just outside the fence.
+The waterfowl make an eager welcoming committee for any escaped fish or any other small creatures living on the nutriant flow from the hatchery.

 ![Waterfowl](/images/filmore_fish_hatchery/waterfowl.png){: .dropshadow }

-A few oasis residents have learned to beg through the fence for fish-food pellets.
+A few oasis residents have learned to beg through the fence for fish food.

 ![Ducks](/images/filmore_fish_hatchery/ducks.png){: .dropshadow }